-This module provides an introduction to the building and environmental technology of framed construction.
-Topics covered include: the principles of framed structures; design and its communication; material and component selection; construction techniques; simple environmental services, as well as more complex related issues of sustainability; legislation and fire safety.
+This module introduces the building and environmental technology of framed construction.
+Topics covered include: the principles of framed structures; design and its communication; material and component selection; construction techniques; simple environmental services, as well as more complex related issues of sustainability; advanced construction techniques; technology/process innovation and development; components; civil engineering; sustainability; building regulation; contaminated land and fire safety.

-Key generic skills such as producing and understanding simple drawn information and professional report writing are introduced.
+Key generic skills such as producing and understanding simple drawn information are introduced.

-Examples of framed buildings are included, such as steel, reinforced concrete and timber construction applicable to buildings with different types of usage such as commercial, industrial and residential.
-Perspectives such as sustainability are also considered.
+Examples of framed buildings are included, such as steel, reinforced concrete, and timber construction applicable to buildings with different types of usage and levels of complexity for commercial, industrial, and residential.